djuber/myblog/_posts/2016-09-10-MySQL-Certification.markdown

   -    Describe and contrast characteristics of common MySQL high availability solutions (MySQL Cluster, DRBD, Windows Failover Clustering, Solaris Cluster, OVM Template for MySQL Enterprise)

+I'm not 100% convinced of the value of these certificates, I don't know that I see either very many MySQL administrator positions, or that these certificates are listed in either the requirements or the preferred qualifications lists.